 Head to Red Rocks Park, where you can hike and bike among stunning rock formations.
 See local Colorado flora and fauna, internationally-inspired gardens, and aquatic plants at Denver Botanic Gardens.
 Visit Denver Art Museum to see collections featuring African Art and Indigenous Arts of North America.
 Be amazed by marine life from the rainforest, coral reefs, desert, and more at Downtown Aquarium.
 Start the day with a Crispy Potato Waffle or The Ivy Cristo for breakfast from Ivy on 7th.
 Try Israeli eats like Pomegranate Braised Lamb Shank, Kofta Bi Tahini, or Spinach Fatayer from Safta.
-Check out the Junction Food + Drink food hall, where you can get bites from Big Wave Taco and Ebisu Ramen & Sushi.
+Check out the Junction Food + Drink food hall, where you can get bites from Ebisu Ramen & Sushi.
 Or explore Colorado beer by trying the Push Pop IPA, Cool Beans Coffee Porter, or Five Points Pils at Odell Brewing Co’s RiNo Brewhouse.

 - Population: 69,270